 January 2019

 These days, theatre is a pretty laid back experience, which is wonderful and inclusive and a worthy way to spend an evening.
 But if you’re looking to make your evening at the theatre just a little more special, there’s the option of not just box seats, but the Ambassador Box Experience… Yes, there is such a thing!
 I was invited to try out the Ambassador Box (Box E) Experience at the Grand Opera House, York this week for a performance of Abigail’s Party.
-My pal and I had lots to say, so let me tell you all about it…

-My pal was closer to the stage so she didn’t quite get this luxury as she’d have blocked my view of she’d leaned too far forward, so there’s definitely a little negotiation required to get the best possible view for all.
+My pal was closer to the stage, so she didn’t quite get this luxury as she’d have blocked my view if she’d leaned too far forward, so there’s definitely a little negotiation required to get the best possible view for all.
 As we saw a play, we did find ourselves losing sight of some of the characters as they headed to the far right of the stage but naturally, that’s a compromise we all make when booking restricted view seats – and let’s face it, actors never actually perform entirely from the far right of the stage for two hours!

 The box also features convenient coat hooks so you need not worry about cramming coats and bags under seats or in laps.
 A minor perk perhaps, but put it all together and it just feels more like an event and a VIP space of your own.